Vonrisen/mtd-cluster/banking_application_guide.md

 3. To verify the installation, return to the Kubesphere UI.
 4. Navigate to `Platform` -> `Cluster Management`.
 5. Select `Pods`.
 From the Namespace dropdown menu, choose `ingress-nginx`.
-6. You should see the pods related to the Ingress Controller (typically 3, with 2 `Completed` and 1 `Running`).
-Note down the IP address of the node (e.g., `192.168.1.113`) where the `Running` Ingress Controller pod is scheduled, as it will be needed to configure local access.
+6. You should see the pods related to the Ingress Controller (typically 3, with 2 `Completed` and 1 `Running`)
 ---

 ## 4. Configuring Local Access (Hosts File)